‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 when after

-she starts to go on the lamb, the first reaction of like the kind of community is like kids are running amok and we got to put a stop to these kids who are just like terrorizing business owners and stuff.
+she starts to go on the lamb, the first reaction of like the kind of community is like, kids are running amok, and we got to put a stop to these kids who are just like terrorizing business owners and stuff.

-And it's really like whether it's organic or not, but it's really a youth explosion that leads to her becoming this folk hero.
+And it's really like, whether it's organic or not, but it's really a youth explosion that leads to her becoming this folk hero.
+And then the haircut obviously like makes it into a fashion statement.

+There's another piece to this movie that was really particularly the 80s.
 I'm interested from Craig's standpoint, if he feels like it exists now, like that

 kids were the good guys and adults were just bad.
+And they didn't understand.

+And that's a big breakfast club.
 Adults are bad.

+They don't understand us.
 They take advantage of us.

+In some cases, we're threatened by them physically or sexually.
 And adults are the bad people, but you have adults making movies about this.

 Like this doesn't really exist now in the same way.

 I think it's less ageist now and it's more about wealth.
+I think it's like the Louisi Mangioni and the United Healthcare.

-and root for the kids i think there's also an element that this might be simplifying it too much i don't know if you felt this way but like in the 80s
+and root for the kids.
+I think there's also an element that this might be simplifying it too much.

-you know you wanted to meet girls or you wanted to i couldn't wait to have sex thought about that a lot
+you know, you wanted to meet girls or you wanted to.
+I couldn't wait to have sex.

-I really thought about that a lot.
+Thought about that a lot.

-I mean, but also like the music that was cool to like your older brother or cousin or the kids who were older than you, that's the music you wanted to like.
+i bet ellen slayer really you know we great having sex with another person but i mean but also like the music that was cool to like your older brother or cousin or the kids who were older than you that's the music you wanted to like yeah like you wanted to get out of being a kid that's always been the case but now i think that there's more

-Like they're served more culture that it's like, yeah, why would I ever just, I would never reject Taylor Swift.
+stuff for kids to almost stay perpetually young like they're served more culture that it's like, yeah, why would I ever just, I would never reject Taylor Swift.

 I can just listen to Taylor Swift for the rest of my life.

-There's like an exact era of these people who have kept the things they loved as children and just continue to like.
+Like Disney adults, there's like an exact era of these people who have kept the things they loved as children and just continue to like, or they can just keep watching that stuff because it's saved in perpetuity rather than when we were young.

-And it was like, well, you can keep renting Goonies, but it's not as easily accessible as it is now, where you'd just be like, oh, I have it on my phone and I can fall asleep to it every night.
+And it was like, well, you can keep renting Goonies, but it's not as easily accessible as it is now, where you just be like, oh, I have it on my phone and I can fall asleep to it every night.

 And the flip side, Millie Bobby Brown is now a 45-year-old.
+I don't know if you've seen her.

 She looks like a

 10-year-long Today Show anchor.
+Yeah.

 She's like 22.